-Change to the specified directory before searching for the SConstruct, Sconstruct, or sconstruct file, or doing anything else.
-Multiple -C options are interpreted relative to the previous one, and the right-most -C option wins.
-(This option is nearly equivalent to -f directory/SConstruct, except that it will search for SConstruct, Sconstruct, or sconstruct in the specified directory.)
+Change to the specified directory before searching for the SConstruct, one, and the right-most -C option wins.
+(This option is nearly equivalent to -f directory/SConstruct, except that it will search for SConstruct, Sco

 Works exactly the same way as the -u option except for the way default targets are handled.
 When this option is used and no targets are specified on the command line, all default targets are built, whether or not they are below the current directory.